Welcome to Powers Museum

 Since 1988, the museum has presented hundreds of public exhibits and programs.

-Among the archival collection are oral history interviews with local military veterans and homefront workers originally created for the Library of Congress Veterans History Project at www.loc.gov/vets.
-For more information on this project, click here.
+Among the archival holdings are oral history interviews with local military veterans and homefront workers originally created for the Library of Congress Veterans History Project at www.loc.gov/vets by Carthage students.

 Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965, part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.

-Additional Digital Presentation showcasing selected collection holdings can be found at this Website.
-Many new items will be added during winter.
+Powers Museum Digital Collection showcasing selected collection, archival and reference library holdings can be found at this Website.

 Museum Shop On Site

-Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities, 331 S. Main Street (open Sun. - Sat., 10 am to 5 pm, closed major holidays; call 417-358-1752 to confirm Sun. openings during winter especially during severe weather).
-Mail order is available by consulting this link.
+Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities, 331 S. Main Street (open Mon.-Sat.,10 am to 5 pm, Sun.
+12-5 pm, closed major holidays).
+Mail order is available from the museum by consulting this link.

 Museum Support & Administration